-How to Read and Write to the Clipboard using C#
+How to Copy to and from the Clipboard using C#

 Today we’re going to be learning about the clipboard, which is a really cool thing to be able to use in C#!
 On top of being a super useful thing to manipulate, the clipboard is really easy to work with!

 If you aren’t familiar with the clipboard, what I’m talking about is when you type a word and then right-click and then copy the text.
 This copies the text to your “Clipboard”

 The Clipboard is kind of an invisible notepad that you can copy things to and paste from.
 For example, you could type your name out, copy your name and then paste it to multiple places.
 This saves you from typing the same thing over and over again.

 Alright!
 On to the programming!
 We can easily access this clipboard and have our programs do some pretty cool stuff!

 First, you are going to want to create a sample application like the one I have above (also shown in the video)

 This little form has a text box at the top, a picture box in the middle and a button on the bottom.
 Nothing special there.
 Next, we are going to go ahead and add some code.